Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Homebase is the best free option for a firm that works out of one office.
 Its Basic plan costs nothing, covers up to 10 employees, and includes a real time clock plus scheduling.
 For a solo-location practice, that's a full setup at zero cost.

-Staff clock in on a shared tablet with a PIN, a photo, and a GPS stamp, and the free plan handles scheduling and team messaging alongside it.
+Staff members clock in on a shared tablet with a PIN, photo, or GPS stamp, and the free plan handles scheduling and team messaging alongside it.
 A nine-person office can run attendance and shifts without paying a dollar.
 That's rare.

 Homebase prices by location, not by user, which is a real edge until you open a second office.
-Add an address and you jump to a paid per-location plan, $24.95 to $99.95 a month each.
+Add an address, and you jump to a paid, per-location plan, costing $24.95-$99.95 a month each.
 The product also leans toward restaurants and retail, so some features won't fit a quiet office.
 For one location though, free is hard to beat.

 Key Features